 A vegan Cranberry Breakfast Bread is the perfect way to start a holiday with family and friends.
-The tender crumb has tiny bursts of tart, juicy cranberries and nutty pecans.
+The tender crumb has tiny bursts of tart, juicy cranberries and nutty walnuts.
 You can also bake this into muffins.
 A vegan, soy-free recipe, can be nut-free.

 With the holidays approaching, you’re surely wondering what to feed those hordes of hungry people who are certain to descend on your little universe.
 So here’s a recipe you should file away to give them — and yourself — a bright start to those fun but stress-filled days.
 Or, better still, try it this weekend.
 My Vegan Cranberry Breakfast Bread.